 Add Language button at the top.
 In the dropdown you can select a long list of languages, in this tutorial we will pick Danish.

-As you can see there are several options, to add a fallback language, make it mandatory and so on, we will just leave it default for now but if you want to ensure all content has a language varied version then make them mandatory.
+As you can see there are several options, to add a fallback language, make it mandatory and so on.
+We will leave it default for now but if you want to ensure all content has a language varied version then make them mandatory.

 Enabling Language Variants on Document Types and Properties